mrc-ide/mintr/inst/schema/spec.md

 This is all highly uncertain and liable to change!

 # Data
-## POST /data/tab-name/
+## POST /data/impact
-Accepts a set of baseline options, and returns a data set for the data under the named tab.
+Accepts a set of baseline options and generates a data set

 Request schema: [DataOptions.schema.json](./DataOptions.schema.json)